amd/HPCTrainingExamples/Pragma_Examples/OpenMP/Fortran/1_saxpy/README.md

 There are 6 different enumerated folders.
 (Reccomendation: ```vimdiff saxpy.f90 ../<X_saxpy_version>/saxpy.f90``` may help you to see the differences):

-First, prepare the environment (loading modules, set environment variables), if you didn't do so before.
+First, prepare the environment (load modules, set environment variables), if you didn't do so before.

 ## Part 1: Porting with unified shared memory enabled
 For now, set